pufflyai/prompt-studio-core/websites/docs/pages/nodes/table.md

 ## Inputs

-The Instruction node has the following inputs:
+The Checklist node has the following inputs:

-**`Control`** if this field is not connected the instruction will not run.
+**`Control`** controls the order in which instructions are run.
+This field needs to be connected for the instruction to run.

 **`AI Settings`** what [language model](/concepts/llms) and parameters to use to complete the instruction